 A Hands-On Approach

 The patient navigators in the Colorectal Cancer Screening Program take a hands-on approach.
-They indentify patient-perceived barriers to screening and individually tailor their interventions.
+They identify patient-perceived barriers to screening and individually tailor their interventions.
 Navigators educate, motivate, schedule and remind patients about their appointments, arrange transportation and connect those in need with financial counseling.
 Navigators often even accompany patients to appointments.
 Their dedication pays off; in 2010 alone the two navigators arranged 156 colonoscopies, and polyps were removed during about one-third of these appointments.

 “In its first year, the Colorectal Cancer Screening Navigator Program doubled the screening rate among our patients,” explains Sanja Percac-Lima, MD, PhD, the CCHI’s physician leader for cancer outreach programs.
 “We’ve grown from a pilot project funded by a single Clinical Innovation Award, to a successful program that can serve as a model for similar outreach efforts, through Mass General’s dedication and generous donor support.”